supertylerc/kcli-configs/README.md

 ```

 Once your cluster is created, log into every node and reboot the node to
 ensure cgroupsv1 is completely disabled.
+You can use the
+`reboot-all-vms-workflow-plan.yml` plan file to do this across all known
+`kcli` VMs if you want (even those not managed in this plan!!! so be
+careful!!!).

 > I'm not _entirely_ sure if this is necessary in Ubuntu 22.04, but
 > we're replacing kube-proxy, and for Cilium to _completely_ replace